andrewdotg/ecosystemCondition/docs/gjengroing.md

 We rely on the following datasets:

--   [NiN polygons](https://kartkatalog.miljodirektoratet.no/dataset/Details/2050) are used to identify reference areas with good ecological condition.
+-   [Nature type polygons](https://kartkatalog.miljodirektoratet.no/Dataset/Details/2031) are used to identify reference areas with good ecological condition.
 -   NIBIO's [AR5](https://kartkatalog.geonorge.no/metadata/arealressurskart-fkb-ar5-arealtyper/280bbd7a-5ce9-4c83-9e15-ac162cabd8a6) is used as the population sample for each ecosystem type.
 The population sample are the areas used to determine ecological condition relative to the reference areas.
 We also use the AR5 data to identify forest surrounding the population polygons for defining the lower limit of ecological condition index (i.e.. poor condition),
 -   LiDAR-derived digital elevation model from Kartverket's [høydedata](https://hoydedata.no/LaserInnsyn/).
-This includes both a terrain (DTM) and surface mode (DSM).
+This includes both a terrain (DTM) and surface model (DSM).
 We calculate the canopy height model (DSM - DTM) to get the height of objects above the ground.
 From this we remove buildings, and what remains is vegetation - mostly trees but also some bushes or smaller woody plants.
 -   Kartverket's [national 10m elevation model](https://kartkatalog.geonorge.no/metadata/dtm-10-terrengmodell-utm32/fd851873-f363-46f9-9fc6-bb1b403575df).
 We use this to stratify reference (good condition) and forest (poor condition) heights by elevational band.
 This is done in combination with bioclimatic zones - see next point.
 -   Moen's [bioclimatic zones](https://artsdatabanken.no/Pages/181901/Bioklimatiske_soner).
 We use this to stratify reference (good condition) and forest (poor condition) heights by bioclimatic (also referred to as vegetation/climatic) zones.
 -   [FKB building footprints](https://kartkatalog.geonorge.no/metadata/fkb-bygning/8b4304ea-4fb0-479c-a24d-fa225e2c6e97) are used to isolate vegetation in the LiDAR height data.